Mathiaszero/Minetest-death_timer/README.md

 # death_timer
-death_timer mod forces players to wait a amount after death.
+Players are forced to wait an amount of time on re-spawn.

+On death players are cloaked and their interact privilege is removed.

+Players are held in place by a entity.

 # config